 Cera thought of Littlefoot.
 The young longneck she met yesterday.
 He didn't seem bad to her.
 Neither was his mother.
 She helped the two children escape from the Sharptooth not too long ago, though she got badly hurt during the battle.
 Where was she, anyway?
 Did she and Littlefoot get separated from each other too during the earthquake?
 He never even told Cera about what happened afterwards when they last met.

-Then Cera remember when Littlefoot offered to help her while searched for the Great Valley, but she refused.
+Then Cera remembered when Littlefoot offered to help her while searched for the Great Valley, but she refused.
 But now that she woke up the Sharptooth with her carelessness, perhaps Littlefoot would've talked her out of it or something if he'd come along…

 "Nah, who am I kidding?" she said, dismissing the thought from her mind.
 "I don't need any longneck to back me up.
 Like Daddy said, those flatheads have very small brains.
 We threehorns hardly need help from anyone.
-Besides, I can find the Great Valley all on my own."
+Besides, I can find the Great Valley on my own."

 Then, a cold blast of wind hurled past Cera.
 She never experienced a breeze like that before.
 It instantly frozen her entire system within seconds and quickly thawed away.